-Artist Evelyn C. Lewis has created this meditative video in response to Joshua 4:1-7:
+Artist Evelyn C. Lewis created this meditative video in response to Joshua 4:1-7.

 The mystical relationship between the earth and a spiritual kingdom are like that between every human and his or her resurrected nature.
 This symbolism is investigated through rituals enacted using devotional objects.
 My work aims to contextualize American Christianity in a critical way, encouraging consideration for our unique historical perspective on what is to be worshiped and how.

 Evelyn C. Lewis is an artist and curator living in Brooklyn, New York.
 She received a Bachelor of Fine Arts degree from Pratt Institute in 2008 and a Master of Fine Arts in 2014 from Cranbrook Academy of Art in Michigan.